dc0d/dc0d.github.io/content/posts/2020/dialogue-ii.md

 Except: You are not deploying those charts and diagrams.
 You are deploying the code.

-Code is a matter of highest value.
-It carries something very precious in its flesh.
-We will look into it later.
+Code is a matter of highest value - or highest cost - which multiplies before you can give it a second thought.

 ## Iron Triangle